 - 1. Describe how your agency is organized, the nature and scope of its work, and/or the capabilities it possesses.
 Include an organizational chart as an appendix to your application.
-Also include information about any contractual organization(s) that will have a significant role in implementing project and achieving project goals. - 2.
+Also include information about any contractual organization(s) that will have a significant role in implementing the project and achieving project goals. - 2.
 Describe any experience delivering health promotion programs (particularly those that are evidence-based) to older adults and adults with disabilities and how you will leverage this experience to integrate your proposed falls prevention programs within your organization. - 3.
-Describe the project management, including the roles and responsibilities of project staff, consultants, and key partner organizations, as well as how they will contribute to achieving the project's objectives and outcomes.
+Describe the project management, including capacity to successfully carry out the project activities as well as the roles and responsibilities of project staff, consultants, and key partner organizations, as well as how they will contribute to achieving the project's objectives and outcomes.
 You should: - Provide a description of the qualifications and experience of the key personnel for this proposed project, including for the Project Director.
 Application must include resumes or CVs as an appendix to the application; - Specify who will have day-to-day responsibility for key tasks such as leadership of project, monitoring the project's on-going progress, preparation of reports, and communications with other partners and ACL; and - Detail the approach that will be used to monitor and track progress on the project's tasks and objectives.

-Letters of Commitment
+Letters of Support/Commitment

-Applicants must include Letters of Commitment as an appendix to their application and use a Table of Contents to clearly describe which letters represent which partners.
+Applicants must include Letters of Support/Commitment as an appendix to their application and use a Table of Contents to clearly identify which letters represent which partners.
 Note that any organization that is specifically named to have a significant role in carrying out the project should be considered a key partner.

-- 1. Key Partners: You must provide letters of commitment describing and confirming commitments from key partners, such as collaborating organizations and agencies that were named in the Project Abstract and Approach sections.
+- 1. Key partners and organizations: You must provide letters of commitment describing and confirming commitments from key partners, such as collaborating organizations, consultants and agencies that were named in the Project Abstract and Approach sections as having a significant role in the proposed project.
 These letters should describe the specific role of each partner in the project. - 2.
-State Unit on Aging: It is expected that the State Unit on Aging (SUA) will provide a letter affirming their support of your proposed project.
+State Unit on Aging: It is expected that the State Unit on Aging (SUA) will provide a letter of support for your proposed project.
 If the SUA declines to provide a letter, you must provide documentation indicating this, e.g., an email.
-If you are a SUA applicant, include a letter from your SUA director. ☐ Note that if you are proposing a multi-state effort you must obtain a letter from the State Unit on Aging in each state involved in the project.
+If you are a SUA applicant, include a letter from your SUA director.
+Note that if you are proposing a multi-state effort you must obtain a letter from the State Unit on Aging in each state involved in the project.
 This requirement is applicable for all applicants except tribes/tribal entities.
 You can locate applicable SUA information using the search feature on https://eldercare.acl.gov/Public/Index.aspx.